Magic Lantern Video & Book Store

 "Alice In Cartoonland"

-Walt and his employees began the Alice Comedies in Kansas City in 1923; the studio went bankrupt and all moved to Hollywood, continuing the series.
-The live-action girl was portrayed by Virginia Davis, Dawn O'Day, Margie Gay & Lois Hardwick and the stories involved her interactions with cartoon characters, including Julius the Cat.
+and continued the series.
+The live-action girl was portrayed by Virginia Davis, Dawn O'Day, Margie Gay & Lois Hardwick and the stories

+involved her interactions with cartoon characters, including Julius the Cat.
 In all, Walt and company produced 57 'Alice' cartoons from 1923 to 1927.

 Alice In Cartoonland by Walt Disney 35mm Collector's DVD set "Alice In Cartoonland by Walt Disney: 35mm Collector's Set" [2007]